mongodb-partners/AppModernization_Amplify_AppSync_with_MongoDB_Atlas_Vector_Search/README.md

 ## Repository Structure
 - `image-search-app/`: Contains all code and resources for the Image Search Application.
 - `document-search-app/`: Contains all code and resources for the Document Search Application.
-- `lambda-functions/`: AWS Lambda functions used as data sources for AWS AppSync.
-- `Appsync/`: AWS Appsync data api which the Amplify UI app uses.

 ## Image Search Application Overview
 - Upload and process images to search through a MongoDB vector database.